microsoft/Windows-driver-samples/network/wlan/wificx/README.md

   `netvxxxx` files and classes implement the **data path**, managing network buffers and synchronizing with the control path for transfer start/stop operations.

 ## Data Buffers from Firmware
 The control path uses hardcoded data since this sample does not target real hardware.
 The data path uses **Emulated Network Link (ENL)**, which connects two virtual network adapters directly.
 Packets sent over one adapter are delivered to the other and vice versa.
+Because both instances associate to the same emulated access point, the ENL also performs the access point's relay role, rewriting each forwarded 802.11 frame so the receiving station accepts it.

 ## Supported Scenarios
 - [x] Scan access points and report BSS entries to the Windows UI.